How Can I Fund A Medical Negligence Claim

 Legal Expenses Or Before The Event Insurance (BTE):

 Legal Expenses also known as “Before The Event Insurance” are another way clients may fund their medical negligence claims.
 Existing legal expenses insurance policies such as home and content insurance, motor or travel insurance, banks and credit card companies provide insurance cover for their policyholders.
-While some Legal Expenses insurance do not include cases involving medical negligence in their policies, some do include medical negligence but have specific panel solicitors that must handle the case for their clients.
+While some Legal Expense insurances do not include cases involving medical negligence in their policies, some do include medical negligence but have specific panel solicitors that must handle the case for their clients.
 In other words, you would have to look at what the policy of your insurer entails, claims eligibility status and preferred choice of solicitors.

 Usually the amount of money that may be available from the Legal Expenses for funding the case can be in the range of £50,000 to £100,000.
-Should the money be exhausted before the case is concluded, especially in cases where the defendant denies any wrong doing, then other avenues for funding may be sought.
+Should the money be exhausted before the case is concluded, especially in cases where the defendant denies any liability, then other avenues for funding may be sought.

 With Legal Expense insurance, no deductions will be made from your compensation.